Research Lab Administrator's Handbook

 - Contact the lab director(s) to confirm the users have left; and confirm if the users will be on the lab's official maillist.

-- Gather the new email address of the departed users.
+- Gather the new (non SFU) email address of the departed users.

 - Email helpdesk about the departed users - there are some important things we should do.

-- (optional) If the users agree and with the lab directors' approval, put the user's new email adress to the lab's official maillist.
+- (optional) If the users agree and with the lab directors' approval, put the user's new email address to the lab's official maillist.

 Here are some basic tasks: